Family Photo Editing: Before and After

 Edit to Enhance Color

-Sometimes the color is muddy or inspired, or worse the skin tones don’t how human skin tones are supposed to look.
+Sometimes the color is muddy or uninspired, or worse the skin tones don’t look how human skin tones are supposed to look.
 Again, editing can fix that!
 By adjusting the temperature and the tint, you can fix most major color issues in a photo.
-Going one step further, you can make adjustments to individual color channels - changing the hue, saturation, and luminance of those specific colors - can create depth, mood, and more color harmony.
+Going one step further, you can make adjustments to individual color channels - changing the hue, saturation, and luminance of those specific colors.
+This can create depth, mood, and more color harmony.

 Edit to Let the Subject Shine